Vasily Smyslov: War years

 As the war ended, organized chess picked up again.
 But Smyslov's form hit a serious slump in the immediate post-war period.
 In the 1945 USSR Championship at Moscow (URS-ch14), Smyslov was in the middle of the very powerful field with 8½/17; the winner was Botvinnik, with Boleslavsky and the new star David Bronstein occupying second and third places.
 At Tallinn 1945, Smyslov had the worst result of his career, scoring just 6½/15 in a not especially strong field.
 It was little better in the Moscow Championship of 1945–46, as he could only score 7½/15 for a tie of 7th–11th places, as Bronstein won.
 Then in the Moscow Championship of 1946, Smyslov scored just 8½/15, for a tie of 3rd–6th places, as Bronstein won again.
 During this period he scored just 31/62 in those four tournaments, for 50%.

 Nevertheless, Smyslov's earlier strong results secured him one of the five Soviet places in the first really strong post-war international tournament, at Groningen, Netherlands, in August 1946.
 This event, the Howard Staunton Memorial, was won by Botvinnik with 14½/19, half a point ahead of former World Champion Max Euwe.
-Smyslov finished third with 12½/19, and this confirmed his status as one of the world's top players.
+Smyslov finished third with 12½/19, and this reconfirmed his status as one of the world's top players.

-Smyslov found it tough going for the next while, however, once he was back playing in Soviet events.
+Once he was back playing in Soviet events, however, Smyslov found it tough going for a while.
 In the next Soviet Championship (URS-ch15, Leningrad 1947), he tied for 3rd–4th places with 12/19, as Keres won.
-At Pärnu 1947, Smyslov scored 8/13 for a tied 4th–6th places, as Keres won again.
+At Pärnu 1947, Smyslov scored 8/13, tying for 4th–6th places, as Keres won again.
 At Warsaw 1947, Smyslov scored 6/9 to tie for 2nd–5th places; the winner was Svetozar Gligorić.
 In the Mikhail Chigorin Memorial tournament, Moscow 1947, Smyslov tied for 3rd–4th places, with 10/15, as Botvinnik won.